damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 Based on the command above, the prepro info file will be created with name:

-    prepro-febaTrans214-febaVars2Params-optLHS_110_2-1_110.Info
+    prepro-febaTrans214-febaVars2Params-optLHS_110_2-1_110.info

-The file has the following contents:
+The file has the following (abridged) contents:

     TRACE Simulation Experiment - Date: 2016-03-27 00:21:07.196979
     FEBA Test No. 214, 110 Samples, 2 Parameters